-3.2 Specific form of prohibited horizontal agreement: Bid rigging processes in order to achieve optimal utilization of their resources.
+3.2 Specific form of prohibited horizontal agreement: Bid rigging

+Bid rigging occurs when undertakings which would otherwise be expected to compete each other secretly collude to increase prices and lower the quality of goods or services acquired via a bidding process.
+Public and private organizations often rely on bidding processes in order to achieve optimal utilization of their resources.
 A competitive process can result in lower prices and/or better quality and innovation only in the presence of true competition between the undertakings (i.e. when they set forth their proposed terms and conditions in an independent and straightforward manner).
 Bid rigging can be particularly injurious when affecting public contracts.
 Such schemes deprive the State and taxpayers of resources, compromise the public's confidence in the competitive procedure and undermine the benefits of a competitive market.